-The DAC is capable of automatic recognition of all sampling rates from 44 to 768 kHz and bit rates from 16 to 32.
-Since few if any transports offering S/PDIF format of the 192 kHz exist in the consumer market, it is hard to guarantee the operation but on the professional ones which we tried - it worked.
-From our experience the transmitters of S/PDIF are incapable of making good square wave over 48 kHz, so if you play a 192 kHz file, be aware that on one hand you "play" more detailed data, but at the same time your signal is waaay more distorted so at the end of the day for this reason alone it may not be worth it to chase the hi-rez rabbit via S/Pdif.
-USB is made for that.
+The DAC is capable of automatic recognition of all sampling rates from 32 through 44,1 to 768 kHz and bit rates from 16 to 32.
+Also DSD is recognised and automatically switched, making mixed playlist possible.
+DSD formats 64x and 128x and 256x and 512x are switched also automatically.
+Since few if any transports offering SPDIF format of the 192 kHz exist in the consumer market, it is hard to guarantee the operation but on the professional ones which we tried - it worked.
+From our experience the transmitters of SPDIF are incapable of making good square wave over 48 kHz, so if you play a 192 kHz file, be aware that on one hand you "play" more detailed data, but at the same time your signal is waaay more distorted so at the end of the day for this reason alone it may not be worth it to chase the hi-rez rabbit.